2008 Washington gubernatorial election

 The 2008 gubernatorial election in Washington was held on November 4, 2008.
 Republican Dino Rossi and incumbent Democratic Governor Christine Gregoire emerged from the August 19 primary.
 This made the 2008 election a rematch between the candidates from the 2004 election, the closest gubernatorial election in the state's history.
 In contrast to the recounts and months of legal challenges in their previous contest, Gregoire was the clear winner on November 5 with about 53% of the vote.

+Rossi outperformed John McCain in the concurrent presidential election by a margin of 10.7%.
 With a margin of 6.48%, this election was the second-closest race of the 2008 gubernatorial election cycle, behind only the election in North Carolina.